apioo/psx/doc/getting_started/service.rst

 ^^^^^^^^

 In order to add a new service to the DI container you have to add a method to the container class.
+In the sample porject the container class is located at `src/Sample/Dependency/Container.php`.
 In the following an example which creates a new service:

 .. code-block:: php